Bhagatsingh188/Create-K8s-Cluster-on-Virtualbox/README.md

 ## First VM

 1. Create a VM in Virtual box.
-2. Attach it to two Networks.
-Click on Setting -->  Network --> Adapter and -
+2. Attach this VM to two Networks.
+Click on Setting -->  Network --> Adapter then -
-   - Enable Bridge Adapter and select one from Dropdown. so that VM can connect to Internet.
+   - Enable Bridge Adapter and select Network one from Dropdown. so that VM can connect to Internet.
-   - Enable Other Adaptor and attach to HOST-ONLY Adaptor and select network from dropdown (Ethernet Adepter).
-This network is to create a network locally between all the VM within VirtualBox.
+   - Enable Other Adaptor and attach to HOST-ONLY Adaptor (select network from dropdown - Ethernet Adepter).
+This network is to create a local network between all the VM within VirtualBox.

 3. Start VM and run following commands on terminal -
     - sudo apt get update